cits3007/cits3007.github.io/assets/labs/lab02.md

 lab by running `git clone https://github.com/cits3007/lab02.git`.
 You can view individual files using `less` or `vim`.

+This lab shows how you can use the `gdb` program to inspect a running program, which will come in useful for later labs.
+(You may also be able to access a debugger through your IDE or graphical editor.[^ide-debuggers] However, it's worth learning how to use `gdb` directly, as you won't always have access to an IDE or graphical editor.)

+[^ide-debuggers]: For instance, Eclipse and VS Code will provide a graphical interface to `gdb`.

 ## 1. `gdb` basics

 `gdb`, the GNU Debugger, lets us step through compiled C (or C++)